softwareengineering2019/fast-food-fast/README.md

 PivotalTracker link: https://www.pivotaltracker.com/n/projects/2195208

 USAGE AND CAPABILITIES

 Currently this API enable users or customers to place new orders for fast foods.
-It also enables an Admin to get all the available orders, fetch specific order and update the order status.
+It also enables an Admin to get available orders, fetch specific order and update the order status.